 - Solenoids, like most valves, are directional.
-If you install it backwards, it isn't going to work correctly.
+If you install it backward, it isn't going to work correctly.
 This is why.

 - Solenoids must be sized properly.
 You can't just go buy a ½” solenoid valve and expect it to work because your line is ½”.
-This is to ensure a small pressure drop across the valve which is what actually makes the valve work.
+This ensures a small pressure drop across the valve, which is what actually makes the valve work.

-Ok.
-Refrigerant flowing through an energized solenoid.
-Now, the coil de-energizes causing the iron plunger to drop and seal a tiny port.
-What this does it stop a small amount of flow from inlet to outlet, preventing that small flow from leaving the valve body.
+Ok, so the refrigerant flows through an energized solenoid.
+Now, the coil de-energizes, causing the iron plunger to drop and seal a tiny port.
+This stops a small amount of flow from inlet to outlet, preventing that small flow from leaving the valve body.
 That small port being blocked causes pressure to build on top of the diaphragm or valve seat disc, forcing it down to seal the valve.
-The small iron plunger and spring don't have the force required to force the valve closed but, by utilizing system pressure, we have a much larger amount of force available.
+The small iron plunger and spring don't have the force required to force the valve closed, but by utilizing system pressure, we have a much larger amount of force available.

 In truth, the large majority of solenoid valves a technician sees are pilot-operated valves.